 - If you work part time, see if your employer offers scholarships.
 Have your parents or guardians check with their employers, too.

 - Check the tuition deadlines for fall 2019 (usually mid-August).

 - The first step is to let us know how you're going to pay your fees.
 This is called being "Fees Arranged."

 - You can then choose one or more ways to pay your fees.

 - See further details about tuition, health and dental insurance, and paying your fees.

-At Waterloo, we're committed to helping you make sure that lack of money doesn't get in the way of your success.
-In accordance with Ontario's Student Access Guarantee, Waterloo ensures that Ontario students in need have access to the resources they require for their tuition, books, and mandatory fees.
+We're committed to helping you make sure that lack of money doesn't get in the way of your success.
+In accordance with Ontario's Student Access Guarantee, Waterloo ensures that Ontario students in need have access to the resources they require for tuition, books, and mandatory fees.